bcomnes/top-bun/examples/markdown-settings/src/page.md

 # Markdown-it Settings Example

-This page demonstrates custom markdown-it plugins configured via `markdown-it.settings.js`.
+This page demonstrates how to customize Markdown rendering in DOMStack using the `markdown-it.settings.js` configuration file.

 ## Custom Containers

+DOMStack allows you to create specialized content containers with custom styling using the markdown-it-container plugin.

 ### Warning Container